alpersln/alpersln/README.md

 -->
- -I’m full-time interested in iOS App Development
+ ✨ I’m full-time interested in iOS App Development
- -I’m currently learning Swift
+ ✨ I’m currently learning Swift
- -I also enjoy researching and reading about Mobile UI Design.
+ ✨ I also enjoy researching and reading about Mobile UI Design.
- -Goals: Working as an Jr. iOS Developer
+ ✨ Goals: Working as an Jr. iOS Developer
 ### Connect with me: